 Peanut Butter and Jelly Cupcakes

 We love bite-sized desserts almost as much as our kids do.
-Plus, desserts always seem that much more adorable when they’re just pop-able enough to warrant eating at least two or three.
-Jamie of My Cooking Addiction makes these cupcakes with white cake in lieu of white bread, and have a hollowed-out center filled with sweet jelly, then topped with peanut butter frosting.
+Plus, desserts always seem that much more adorable when they're just pop-able enough to warrant eating at least two or three.
+Jamie of My Baking Addiction makes these cupcakes with white cake in lieu of white bread, and have a hollowed-out center filled with sweet jelly, then topped with peanut butter frosting.
 Simply decadent.